Suwayomi/Suwayomi-Server/README.md

 #### Running pre-built jar packages
 Download the latest release from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

-Double click on the jar file or run `java -jar Tachidesk-vX.Y.Z-rxxx.jar`

-The server will be running on `http://localhost:4567`.
-A new browser window will be opened automatically.
+Double click on the jar file or run `java -jar Tachidesk-vX.Y.Z-rxxx.jar` and a new browser window will be opened automatically.
 Also the System Tray Icon is your friend if you need to open the browser window again or close Tachidesk.

 #### Running pre-built Windows packages
 Windows specific builds have java bundled inside them.
 Download the zip release insted of the jar release which is named `Tachidesk-vX.Y.Z-rxxx-win32.zip`, unizp it and run `server.exe`.